Enter our Virtual Gallery of Lepidolite Mica Mineral Specimens

 The micas are complex hydrous potassium-aluminum silicate minerals.
 There are more than 20 chemically distinct mica species with considerable variance in geologic occurance, but all have essentially the same crystal structure.
 The micas crystallize with a sheet structure, the sheets being held together by relatively weak bonds resulting in the perfect basal cleavage of the micas.

 Muscovite is the pure potassium mica, containing no impurities.
-There are several muscovite varieties.

-Lepidolite Lepidolite mica is a lithian muscovite mica where an occaisional lithium cation substitutes for some of the octahedral and tetrahedral aluminum in the mica crystal structure.
+Lepidolite Lepidolite mica is a lithian mica where an occaisional lithium cation substitutes for some of the octahedral and tetrahedral aluminum in the mica crystal structure.

-Zinnwaldite is a lithian ferrous muscovite mica, where lithium and iron cations substitute for some of the octahedral and tetrahedral aluminum.
+Zinnwaldite is a lithian ferrous mica, where lithium and iron cations substitute for some of the octahedral and tetrahedral aluminum.

 Fuchsite mica is a chromium rich variety of muscovite where chromium cations substitute for some of the octahedral aluminum in the muscovite crystal structure.
 The chromium impurities in fuchsite are responsible for its emerald green color.